 Slouch of Villainy: Averted.
 All the evil characters have carefully maintained images.
 Most Slytherin aim for a noble, dignified composure that would crush their enemies if necessary, with minions as part of that costume.
 When Quirrell goes into zombie mode, he doesn't do it to look cool, and most people write it off as something to do with the curse on the Defense position.

-Small Name, Big Ego: During the first 34 chapters it had implied that Lucius is one of the best Masterminds of Magical Britannia, an excellent manipulator and a "beautiful killing machine" then Professor Quirrell shot it to hell in one sentence in front of hundreds, stating that Lucius was incompetent enough to let the Death Eaters implode at the brink of victory and had to return with his tail between his legs.
+Small Name, Big Ego: During the first 34 chapters it was implied that Lucius is one of the best Masterminds of Magical Britain, an excellent manipulator and a "beautiful killing machine" then Professor Quirrell shot it to hell in one sentence in front of hundreds, stating that Lucius was incompetent enough to let the Death Eaters implode at the brink of victory and had to return with his tail between his legs.
 That had to hurt.

 Hermione: I'm getting tired of hearing people talk about the Boy-Who-Lived like you're — like you're some kind of god or something.
 Harry: Same here, I must say.
 It's sad how people keep underestimating me.